utahnu/obs_dev/hist221/02-04 Labor in the Gilded Age.md

 ---

-## Strikes
+## Repression of Strikes

-Workers strike, Companies and the Government repress
+*Workers strike, Companies and the Government repress*

 - Repression of Unions
 - Dispatch State Police